CALÇOTS: CATALONIA’S FAMOUS NATIVE WILD ONION

 Where to enjoy calçots in the Barcelona area

-Lastly, check out trendy Vía Granados which has two different calçotada menus depending on your tastes and appetite.
+If you want to try a traditional calçotada while you’re in Barcelona then head to Vía Granados which offers two different calçotada menus depending on your tastes.
 Both menus fall between 30-32€ per person and include all of the items you would expect to find on the traditional calçots menu.
-So forget about dishes and cooking, let any of these restaurants be the site of your next calçotada!
+So forget about dishes and cooking, and leave the prep to the experts!

-If you love Catalan food and traditions, join Food Lover Tour in Barcelona and really eat like a local!
+If you love Catalan food and traditions, join Food Lover Tour in Barcelona to really eat like a local!
 No matter the tour, we always take our guests to the best hidden gems, local hangouts, and amazing eateries.
 Explore Barcelona through cuisine with Food Lover Tour!